llvm/llvm-project/flang/docs/Extensions.md

   These definitions yield fairly poor results due to floating-point cancellation, and every Fortran compiler (including this one) uses better algorithms.
-* When an index variable of a `FORALL` or `DO CONCURRENT` is present in the enclosing scope, and the construct does not have an explicit type specification for its index variables, some weird restrictions in F'2023 subclause 19.4 paragraphs 6 & 8 should apply.
-Since this compiler properly scopes these names, violations of these restrictions elicit only portability warnings by default.
 * The rules for pairwise distinguishing the specific procedures of a generic interface are inadequate, as admitted in note C.11.6 of F'2023.
   Generic interfaces whose specific procedures can be easily proven by